The 2000 Survey

 UFO Report Types

 An analysis by report type shows a similar breakdown to that found in previous years.
 The percentage of cases of a particular type remains roughly constant from year to year, with minor variations.
-Nocturnal Lights (NLs), for example, comprised 60% of all reports in 1989, had a high of 76% in 1993 and a low of 51% in 1997.
-In 1999, NLs were 63% of the total.
+Nocturnal Lights (NLs), for example, comprised 60% of all reports in 1989, with a high of 76% in 1993 and a low of 51% in 1997.
+In 2000, NLs were 69% of the total.

-NL and ND cases together comprised almost 80% of all 1999 UFO reports; four out of five UFO sightings occur at night.
+NL and ND cases together comprise almost 81% of all 2000 UFO reports; about four out of five UFO sightings occur at night.

 For those unfamiliar with the classifications, a summary follows: